 - (1) Immediately notify all other people in the vicinity.
-Evacuate the area if necessary. - Monitor all personnel.
+Evacuate the area if necessary. - (2) Monitor all personnel.
 Remove contaminated clothing and assess if any areas of the body have been contaminated.
-If any individual is contaminated, proceed to Section 19.5 (Personnel Decontamination) immediately. - (3) Cordon off the area.

-- If the leak cannot be managed, call the emergency response number (ext.
+If any individual is contaminated, proceed to Section 19.5 (Personnel Decontamination) immediately. - (3) Cordon off the area. - (4) If the leak cannot be managed, call the emergency response number (ext.
 3333).
 Otherwise, notify your supervisor and the Radiation Safety Officer (ext.
+6472)

-5530) If possible, notify anyone who may have unknowingly handled the source while it was leaking. - (5) Assess the characteristics of the radioisotope (volatility, type of emission, energy, half-life) and thus determine potential hazards and cleanup procedures. - (6) Put on appropriate protective clothing.
-As a minimum, a lab coat and disposable gloves are required. - (7) Using remote handling devices such as tongs or forceps, place the source in a shielded container. - (8) Contain the contamination and prevent it from spreading. - (9) Use the appropriate detector to monitor equipment, benches, floors, etc. to determine the extent of the spill. - (10) Mark the contaminated area with tape or chalk. - (11) Clean up the contamination using a 2 to 5% solution of decontamination detergent taking care not to spread the contamination.
+If possible, notify anyone who may have unknowingly handled the source while it was leaking.

+- (5) Use the Radiation Safety Data Sheet to Assess the characteristics of the radioisotope (volatility, type of emission, energy, half-life) and thus determine potential hazards and cleanup procedures. - (6) Put on appropriate protective clothing.
+As a minimum, a lab coat, safety glasses and disposable gloves are required. - (7) Using remote handling devices such as tongs or forceps, place the source in a shielded container. - (8) Contain the contamination and prevent it from spreading. - (9) Use the appropriate detector to monitor equipment, benches, floors, etc. to determine the extent of the spill. - (10) Mark the contaminated area with tape or chalk. - (11) Clean up the contamination using a 2 to 5% solution of decontamination detergent taking care not to spread the contamination.
 If contamination persists, increase the concentration of the detergent.
 Place contaminated cleanup materials in the combustible waste.
-Wipe test the area carefully to ensure all contamination has been detected and removed. - (12) Monitor all personnel involved in cleaning the leak. - (13) Prepare the necessary Radioisotope Disposal forms.
+Wipe test the area carefully to ensure all contamination has been detected and removed.

+- (12) Monitor all personnel involved in cleaning the leak. - (13) Prepare the necessary Radioisotope Disposal forms and submit to the Radiation Safety Officer immediately.